Jan-van-Waaij/Charon.jl/docs/src/reference.md

 Data formats:

 You can input the data in four formats.
-1. With two (opened) (zipped) files: a base count file, which is a CSV file where the first column are the number of derived reads, and the second column is the coverage, and a frequency file, which is a CSV file with one column, containing the frequencies.
+1. With two (opened) (gzipped) files: a base count file, which is a CSV file where the first column are the number of derived reads, and the second column is the coverage, and a frequency file, which is a CSV file with one column, containing the frequencies.
 The data at line i in the base count file corresponds to the same locus as the data on line i of the frequency file.
-2. As an (opened) (zipped) DICE file, or in the form of a DataFrame, also in DICE format.
+2. As an (opened) (gzipped) DICE file, or in the form of a DataFrame, also in DICE format.
 So the first column is the number of ancestral reads, the second column is the number of derived reads, the third column is the frequency in the anchor population, and the fourth column is the count of the number of loci where this combination of three numbers occur.
-3. Or, by providing three vectors: `coverages`, `derivedreads`, `frequencies`, of length equal to the number of SNPs, where at loci `i`, there are `derivedreads[i]` derived reads, `coverages[i]` coverage and `frequencies[i]` frequency in the anchor population.
+3. Or, by providing three vectors: `coverages`, `derivedreads`, `frequencies`, of length equal to the number of SNPs, where at locus `i`, there are `derivedreads[i]` derived reads, `coverages[i]` coverage and `frequencies[i]` frequency in the anchor population.
 4. The third format is given with four vectors: `coverages`, `derivedreads`, `frequencies`, `counts`.
 This means that there are `counts[i]` loci with `coverages[i]` coverage, `derivedreads[i]` derived reads and frequency `frequencies[i]` in the anchor population.

 If you provide data in formats 1, 2, or 3, then the program will automatically convert it to format 4.